 Many types of therapy can play a significant role in ameliorating or overcoming autism in children, adolescents and adults.
 Research has proven the effectiveness of early and intense intervention in stopping the rapid decline frequently seen in the early stages of autism.
 If you have concerns about your child’s development, don’t wait: speak to your pediatrician about getting your child screened for autism.

 Research has proven the effectiveness of early and intense intervention in stopping the rapid decline frequently seen in the early stages of autism.
-At the Cadenza Center, we provide a wide range of clinical services designed to diagnose and treat Autism Spectrum Disorders, including Pervasive Developmental Disorder – Not Otherwise Specified (PPD-NOS), Asperger’s Disorder, and Autistic Disorder.
-If your child is diagnosed with autism, early intervention is critical to gain maximum benefit from existing therapies.
+At the Cadenza Center, we provide a wide range of clinical services designed to diagnose and treat individuals with Autism Spectrum Disorders and related disabilities.
+If your young child is diagnosed with autism, early intervention is critical to gain maximum benefit from existing therapies.
 Effective programs focus on developing communication, social, and cognitive skills and music therapy, supervised play therapy/social groups and an appropriate educational program can play key roles in the recovery from autism.

 Many types of therapy can play a significant role in treating autism.
 At the Cadenza Center, our specialized staff are able to address many treatment needs from diagnostic assessments and psychoeducational evaluations to individual and family-centered treatment, behavior modification and parent guidance, social skills groups, music therapy, art therapy, individualized tutoring, and much more.
 Our highly trained staff have experience working with toddlers and preschoolers through adulthood.
 Since no two individuals with autism have identical needs, the Cadenza Center clinicians are able to implement individualized treatment to meet each individual’s needs.